MarkPearce/Reignmaker-lite/Kingdom_Rules.md

 ### **Storage**

 - **Food is the only stockpiled resource**
-- **Resources (Lumber, Stone, Ore)** must be used or traded on the turn they are aquired → otherwise lost.
+- **Resources (Lumber, Stone, Ore)** must be used or traded on the turn they are acquired otherwise, they are lost at the end of the turn.
+- Excess Resources can be traded for Gold as a Kingdom Action (2 resources: gold.
+The ratio improves with structures).
+- Resources can be purchased as a Kingdom Action (1 gold: 2 resources)

 ## Settlements